 When an injured animal is located by an Animal Control Officer, they are immediately transported to a qualified veterinarian facility.
 As part of our animal sheltering contract with PHS, they will provide for emergency and non-emergency care for all animals brought to their facility from Monrovia during regular business hours.
 After-hours emergency services are provided by a local 24-hour veterinary hospital.

-Identification of stray dogs is easy when animals are properly licensed with the license affixed to their collar and are wearing current ID tags.
+Identification of stray dogs or cats is easy when animals are properly licensed with the license affixed to their collar and are wearing current ID tags.
 In these cases, officers can quickly locate the pet’s owner and return them safely home.
 Animals with microchip technology will be scanned by the officer to determine their identity and returned to their owner.
 Unidentified animals are taken to PHS and sheltered until claimed by the owner.
 A photograph of the animal and identifying information is placed on the PHS website to assist owner identification and retrieval.

 The average travel time from Monrovia to the Pasadena Humane Society & SPCA is 16 minutes.
 PHS is located at 361 S. Raymond Avenue, Pasadena, CA 91105.
 Take the Interstate 210 Freeway West, exit Fair Oaks Avenue and turn left onto Del Mar Blvd.
 The shelter is located at the intersection of Raymond Avenue and Del Mar Blvd.
 On-site parking is available on Raymond Avenue.